Logo-stateuniv

 Student Financial Aid Details

-At the Culinary Institute of America’s main locale, most students live on-campus in one of the school’s four residence halls or six lodges.
+Most students on the main campus live on-campus in one of the school’s four residence halls or six lodges.
 Hudson Hall is the largest residence hall, with about 400 students, mainly freshmen.
 Others include Katherine Angell Hall, Pick-Herndon Hall, and Jacob Rosenthal Hall.
 The co-ed lodges are named for spices: Cayenne, Cinnamon, Clove, Ginger, Juniper, and Nutmeg halls.

 Students can find plenty to do at the Hyde Park location, with on-campus activities like casino nights and standup comedy concerts.
 Students can also enjoy trips to nearby New York City to take in some of that metropolis’s many cultural or sporting events or fine dining experiences.